switchboard-sdk/voice-app-control-example-ios/article.md

-# Building Voice-Controlled iOS Apps with On-Device AI: A Complete Guide
+# Offline Voice Control: Building a Hands-Free iOS App with On-Device AI

-_Transform your iOS app into a voice-controlled experience using real-time speech recognition and intelligent command processing_
+*Transform your iOS app into a voice-controlled experience using real-time speech recognition and intelligent command processing*

 ## The Voice Control Revolution in Mobile Apps